 Once you’ve acquired the necessary training, it’s time to set up your business as a parent coach.
 Here’s how you can get started.

-Define Your Approach
+- Define Your Approach

 This might involve integrating psychological theories with practical tools such as goal-setting exercises and communication skills training.
 Tailor your approach to your target client’s needs and consider how much you want to personalize your coaching process with each client.

-Set up a Business
+- Set up a Business

 Choose a business structure like sole proprietorship or LLC, and register your business.
 Next, hire an accountant or set up a system for bookkeeping and taxes.

-To ensure the admin side of your business runs smoothly, you can sign up for an all-in-one client management software like Paperbell, which handles your bookings, payments, and contracts.
+To ensure the admin side of your business runs smoothly, you can sign up for an all-in-one client management software like Paperbell, which handles your website, bookings, payments, and contracts.

 Organizing your coaching practice allows you to focus on delivering high-quality parent coaching services to your clients without worrying about the logistical aspects of running a business.

-Create Coaching Packages
+- Create Coaching Packages

 Next, design your coaching packages and set your pricing.
 Determine how often and how long your coaching sessions will be and any additional services or resources you’ll provide your clients.
 These can include accountability between sessions or training videos.